-- Measured By: Regulated asset base at the end of the three-year period measured against an asset base target established by the Board of Directors. - Why we use this measure: Asset base provides a measure of the amount the company invests in its base business.
+- Measured By: Regulated asset base at the end of the three-year period measured against an asset base target established by the Compensation Committee. - Why we use this measure: Asset base provides a measure of the amount the company invests in its base business.
 By executing our investment strategy bringing capital projects into service on time and within budget we meet the needs of our customers while also creating value for our shareholders.

 Determination of Awards.
-At the end of the performance period the Compensation Committee will meet to determine the results for the three performance goals.
+At the end of the performance period, the Compensation Committee will determine the results for the three performance goals.
 Performance results will be interpolated between threshold, target and maximum payout levels to determine payout percentages for each goal based on the schedule below.
 Results below threshold for any goal will result in zero payouts for that goal.
 These results will then be weighted equally and added to determine a payout percentage ranging from 0 to 150% of the target number of shares, subject to the Compensation Committee's right to adjust payouts downward, as described below.
+The following table presents the threshold, target and maximum levels for the three performance measures, as a percentage of the target awards.